Simpleyyt/jekyll-theme-next/_posts/2020-06-21-Quantum circuits simplification and ZX-calculus.md

 Also, quantum circuits can be regarded as a special type of tensor network.
 In ZX-calculus, we introduce two kinds of tensors, Z-spiders, and X-spiders.
 Tensor networks that consist of these tensors are called ZX-diagrams.
 As all basic quantum gates can be represented by ZX-diagrams, we can transform all quantum circuits to ZX-diagrams.
 ![](\assets\blog_res\ZX\zxd1.svg)
-Moreover, by the definition of Z-spiders and X-spiders, there are basic equivilant rules with which one can simplify ZX-diagrams.
+Moreover, by the definition of Z-spiders and X-spiders, there are basic equivalent rules with which one can simplify ZX-diagrams.
 ![rules](\assets\blog_res\ZX\rules.png)
 After simplifying ZX-diagrams, we should transform them back to circuits.
-In the paper [arXiv:1902.03178](https://arxiv.org/abs/1902.03178), they developed algorithms for the above scheme.
-We will use Julia to implement this scheme for simplifying quantum circuits.
+In the paper [^3], they developed algorithms for the above scheme.

+During GSoC 2020, I'm going to achieve a Julia implementation of ZX-calculus.
+In the following sections, I will explain the reasons and methods briefly for this project.

+## Proposal for this GSoC project

+The main proposal of this project is to implement ZX-calculus and its related algorithm in Julia language.
+And we will release a Julia package `ZXCalculus.jl`.
+There exists a Python implementation of ZX-calculus, [`PyZX`](https://github.com/Quantomatic/pyzx).
+Like `PyZX`, `ZXCalculus.jl` will provide APIs for rewriting ZX-diagrams, extracting circuits from ZX-diagrams, simplifying circuits.
+Visualization of ZX-diagrams will be available in `ZXCalculus.jl` too.
+Most functions of `PyZX` will be implemented in `ZXCalculus.jl`.
+Besides these, we will integrate `ZXCalculus.jl` in the quantum compiler [`YaoLang.jl`](https://github.com/QuantumBFS/YaoLang.jl) and implement a compiling level circuits simplification engine.
+In `YaoLang.jl`, one can define hybrid quantum programs with classical information (e.g. classical parameters, classical control flows).
+These quantum programs will be transformed into intermediate representations, `YaoIR`s, which contain quantum circuits.
+These circuits will be simplified with `ZXCalculus.jl`.
+Then `YaoIR`s will be compiled to backend instructions, like QASM or the simulator `Yao.jl`.

+For the efficiency of `YaoLang.jl`, a pure Julia implementation of ZX-calculus is necessary.
+And this is the start of `ZX-calculus.jl`.

+## Methods

+The circuits extraction method is a canonical method of ZX-calculus based circuits simplification algorithms.
+I will mainly discuss how I implement this method.

-## Data structures
+### Data structures

 To implement these algorithms, we need to implement data structures for storing ZX-diagrams and rules on how ZX-diagrams change.
 A ZX-diagram can be regarded as a multigraph with extra information on its vertices.
 Each vertex is one of Z-spider, X-spider, or H-box.
 In the original ZX-diagrams, open edges are allowed.
 For simplicity, we added 2 special kinds of vertices, input boundary, and output boundary, for recording these edges.
 We use the adjacency list representation for storing multigraphs.
 An adjacency list is stored as `Dict` whose keys are the ids of vertices.
 ```julia